ash/raku-course/essentials/conditional-checks/exercises/how-many-equal-numbers/index.md

 ---
-title: 'Exercise: How many equal numbers?'
+title: 'Exercise: How many numbers are equal?'
 ---

 {% include menu.html %}